Molenbeek-Saint-Jean: Machtens (Marie-José)

 Located in the upper part of Molenbeek, this district lies in the valley of the Maalbeek (or Molenbeek) that gave the municipality its name.
 Originally, the area was part of the former Oostendaal estate.
 In 1920, it was purchased by the municipality and partly turned into two parks, Albert Park and Marie-José Park, in the triangle formed by the Boulevard Edmond Machtens/Edmond Machtenslaan, the Avenue De Roovere/De Rooverelaan and the Boulevard Joseph Baeck/Joseph Baecklaan.
 They were designed by the architect and urban planner Louis Van der Swaelmen, and are named after King Albert I and his daughter, Princess Marie-José, the last Queen of Italy.

 Osseghem/Ossegem

 Osseghem/Ossegem is centrally located in the upper part of Molenbeek, west of the municipality's historical centre.
 The neighbourhood used to be a rural hamlet.
 The name is of Germanic (Frankish) origin and is composed of Odso + -inga + heim, meaning "residence/domain of the family of Odso".
 An old country road, today's Rue d'Osseghem/Ossegemstraat, which led to the Chaussée de Gand near the current Osseghem/Ossegem metro station, connected the hamlet to Molenbeek and Brussels.

 Scheutbos (Mettewie)

-Located in the extreme west of Molenbeek, near the Boulevard Louis Mettewie, the Scheutbos (or Scheutbosch) is the municipality's remaining "green" area, home to the likewise named semi-natural site of the Scheutbos.
+Located in the extreme west of Molenbeek, near the Boulevard Louis Mettewie, the Scheutbos (or Scheutbosch) is the municipality's remaining green area, home to the likewise named semi-natural site of the Scheutbos.
+It is a predominantly residential neighbourhood, characterised by broad avenues and large post-war housing complexes interspersed with extensive green spaces.